2nd Sesame Street Place park opening in San Diego

 SeaWorld announced the end of its breeding program in March 2016, after years of pressure from animal rights advocates and shifting public opinion about orcas being held in captivity.

-The protests intensified after the release of the 2013 documentary “Blackfish,” which focused on the life of Tilikum, a killer whale responsible for killing trainer Dawn Brancheau when he dragged her into a pool in front of shocked visitors in 2010.
+The protests intensified after the release of the 2013 documentary “Blackfish,” which focused on the life of Tilikum, a killer whale responsible for killing a trainer when he dragged her into a pool in front of shocked visitors in 2010.

 The company in the past year, though, has seen a reversal of fortune.
 Attendance was up 8.6% during the 2018 fiscal year, as was revenue.
 For the first half of this year, attendance was up 1.7%.

-In the past year, SeaWorld also has been offering specialized services at its parks for visitors with autism, and Sesame Street Place in San Diego will also offer those services.
+In the past year, SeaWorld also has been offering specialized services at its parks for visitors with autism, and Sesame Place San Diego will also offer those services.

 The San Diego park will be slightly larger than the Sesame Street park outside Philadelphia.
 Construction will start in Aquatica’s offseason and resume after Aquatica closes for the season next year.